dalesnail/themite/README.md

 - '-h' - This will bring up a full list of avaliable arguments to use themite as a CLI program.

-- -ttheme and -utheme - This will change the theme for termite(-ttheme) and URXVT(utheme), if you use "Random" a random theme will be chosen.
+- -ttheme, -utheme, and -xstheme - This will change the theme for termite(-ttheme), URXVT(utheme), and xst(xstheme) if you use "Random" a random theme will be chosen.
 Format: 'themite -ttheme "ProfileName"'

-- -list - This will list the available themes, t for termite u for URXVT. e.g. "themite -list t"
+- -list - This will list the available themes, t for termite, u for URXVT, and x for xst. e.g. "themite -list t"

-- -font - this will put you into the prompt for a new font, same as above, t for termite u for urxvt. e.g. "themite -font t"
+- -font - this will put you into the prompt for a new font, x for xst, u for......yadda yadda you get it at this point. e.g. "themite -font t"

 Enjoy!